guard/guard/README.md

-* (Recommended) Running `bundle binstub guard` will create `bin/guard` in your project, which means running `bin/guard` (tab completion will save you a key stroke or two) will have the exact same result as `bundle exec guard`
+* (Recommended) Running `bundle binstub guard` will create `bin/guard` in your project, which means running `bin/guard` (tab completion will save you a key stroke or two) will have the exact same result as `bundle exec guard`.

 * Or, for RubyGems >= 2.2.0 (at least, though the more recent the better), simply set the `RUBYGEMS_GEMDEPS` environment variable to `-` (for autodetecting